Billing for Standard, Agency, and Partner accounts

 Standard account billing

 A Standard account is the only account type that owns sGTM containers and Gateways, so it's the only account type with subscriptions to be paid.
-Each subscription is billed independently against the payment method on file unless consolidated invoicing is enabled.
+Each subscription is billed independently with the defined payment method unless consolidated invoicing is enabled.

 Consolidated invoicing